0x00Vector/Another-PNPT-study-guide/Practical Ethical Hacking/9. Capstone/README.md

 # Capstone

+> [!tip]
+> I highly recommend doing the older capstones first!
+If you have HackTheBox subscription, there are excellent retired machines available.
+I advise you doing a few of those in **guided mode**.
+After that try to root the current machines on your own.

 This consists of some intentionally vulnerable machines which would be exploited using our Kali Linux machine:

   1. [Blue](#blue)